 The programme helps parents understand the meaning and purpose of Baptism.
 If you wish to have your child baptised please contact Deacon John about when the next course will start.
 Email: email@example.com

-You will need to have filled out this form in order to have your child baptised.
+You will need to have filled out the form on the downloads page of this website in order to have your child baptised.
 Note: you can fill in your details directly onto the PDF and then email/send it to the Salisbury Parish Office.
 (Required Adobe Reader / Acrobat 7 or higher).
-Link to the form.